JstnMcBrd/discord-cleverbot/README.md

 ### Setting up the code

 3. Run `git pull https://github.com/JstnMcBrd/discord-cleverbot.git` to clone the repo
-4. Go into the `/accounts` directory, duplicate the `ExampleUsername` folder, and rename it as the username of your bot
+4. Create a new file called `.env` and add your access token, using `.env-example` as an example
-5. Inside the new folder, edit `config.json` and replace `example-token` with the access token
+5. Go into the `/accounts` directory, duplicate the `ExampleUsername` folder, and rename it as the username of your bot

 ### Running the code

 6. In the top directory, run `npm install` to download all necessary packages
 7. Run `npm run build` to build the project
-8. Run `npm run commands [bot username]` to register slash commands with Discord
+8. Run `npm run commands` to register slash commands with Discord
 9. Run `npm start [bot username]` to start the bot

 ### Interacting with the bot